zfeldt/gencrypt/README.md

 **Gencrypt** is a Go package that acts as a wrapper around portions of the standard libraries crypto package.
 It depends on only the standard library and is very small at only 40 lines (uncommented, not including tests).
+Based on George Tankersley's talk at Gophercon 2016.

 <h1>Example Usage:</h1>